 To see Santa Marta in her natural environment, head for the church.
 Walk up Carrer Major to the top of the old town and into the Plaza Iglesia.
 The church itself was built for strength rather than elegance; it was an integral part of the fortifications of the old town.
 There’s a chapel inside dedicated to her.

-It opens to visitors once a week (Wednesdays, 1100-1300).
+The church opens to visitors Mondays-Fridays, 1100-1300.
 The best bit is you get to climb the tower in return for a €2 donation.
-You won’t get a better view of the old town of Villajoyosa than from up here.
+You won’t get a better view of the old town of La Vila than from up here.

 The old town and the Civil War